amperity/amperity-docs/amperity_datagrid/source/destination_meta_ads_manager.rst

        |destination-name| requires using OAuth to :ref:`authorize Amperity to send offline events to your Meta Ads Manager account <destination-meta-ads-manager-configure-oauth>`.

-       .. note:: You may use the same credentials custom audiences and offline events.
+       .. note:: You may use the same credentials to send both custom audiences and offline events to |destination-name|.

    * - .. image:: ../../images/steps-03.png